Training in Scotland

 To qualify as a solicitor, individuals must complete a two-year training contract/PEAT 2.
 Trainees are usually paid by the training firm as per agreed rates set by the Law Society of Scotland.
-Trainees must complete a logbook and have regular quarterly reviews.
-After six months, they must attend a Professional Competence Course.
+During the training contract, trainees must complete a minimum of 60 hours of trainee continuing professional development, which is structured learning over and above the trainee's office work.
 It is possible to be admitted as a solicitor after one year of training (especially useful if the trainee is to appear in court on behalf of clients); but normally, at the end of the two years – and provided that all conditions have been met – the trainee is admitted as a fully qualified solicitor.

 The body that administers the Scottish Bar is the Faculty of Advocates.
 Having completed the diploma, a trainee advocate (or 'intrant') must undertake a 21-month period of paid training in a solicitors' office (as for a trainee solicitor above, although slightly shorter), followed by a nine-month period 'devilling' as an unpaid pupil to an advocate.
 The trainee must then pass an exam set by the Faculty of Advocates covering written and oral advocacy.
 At this stage, he or she is admitted as an advocate.

 Prospective students should note that a law degree from an English university will not form part of the qualification process in Scotland.
 Nor will a Scottish law degree be recognised by the Law Society of England and Wales as part of its qualification process.
-If you train in, say, Scotland, you'll have to retrain to practise in England and Wales or Northern Ireland, and the same applies for movement in the opposite direction – unless you hold the special dual-qualified degree on offer from the University of Dundee.
+If you train in, say, Scotland, you'll have to retrain to practise in England and Wales or Northern Ireland, and the same applies for movement in the opposite direction – unless you hold the special dual-qualified degree on offer from the universities of either Dundee or Strathclyde.